 According to mainstream Buddhism and Hinduism, the conch shell is also associated with truthful speech and strength.
 Whilst the above meaning offered by mainstream religion is not wrong, it only reveals part of the truth.

-The Extended Meaning of the Conch Shell
+The Esoteric Meaning of the Conch Shell

 In Aztec mythology, the Creator God Quetzalcoatl produces life by putting bees into the conch shell to make it sound.
 This is a reflection of vibration that creates the first wave of life.